pwu97/Leetcode-Python/README.md

 This is a repository containing solutions to Leetcode problems in Python.
-Below is a table summarizing the problems.
+Below is a table summarizing some of the problems.

 | Number | Problem | Difficulty | Solution |
 | --- | --- | --- | --- |